phbasler/BSMPT/README.md

    'C_ModelTemplate' to the variable name with which the new model shall be selected by the program.

-2) Go to IncludeAllModels.cpp and add
+2) Go to IncludeAllModels.cpp and add the header for your model.
+Also add

 ``` c++
 	  else if(choice == C_ModelTemplate)